Sahil-Raval1012/psmfinance.ae/replit.md

 ## Overview

-This is a modern full-stack web application for PSM Financial Broker, a premium financial services company in the UAE.
-The application features a responsive single-page website with contact form functionality, built using React, TypeScript, and Express.js with a clean, professional design focused on the financial services industry.
+This is a luxury full-stack web application for PSM Financial Broker, an ultra-premium financial services company in the UAE.
+The application emphasizes luxury positioning and trust-building through sophisticated design, regulatory credentials, and exclusive messaging.
+Built using React, TypeScript, and Express.js with premium scroll animations and luxury typography, the site targets the UAE's most discerning high-net-worth individuals and institutional clients.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Main focus: Luxury statement and trust building - the website should emphasize prestige, exclusivity, and regulatory credibility to build trust with elite clientele.

 ## System Architecture